eProsima/DDS-Router/docs/rst/use_cases/vulcanexus_cloud.rst

 remote participants (see `Discovery Server <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/discovery_server.html>`_).

 After having acknowledged each other’s existence through `Simple DDS discovery mechanism <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/simple.html>`_
-(mutlicast communcation), the local participant will start receiving messages published by the ROS 2 talker node, and will then forward them to the WAN participant.
+(multicast communication), the local participant will start receiving messages published by the ROS 2 talker node, and will then forward them to the WAN participant.
 Following, these messages will be sent to another participant hosted on a
 |k8s| cluster to which it connects via WAN communication over UDP/IP.